 The Pennsylvania Legislature enacted the Pennsylvania Workman’s Compensation Act in 1915.
 This important safety net protects employees and their families from financial burden following a work-related accident, injury, or illness.
 However, workers’ comp also protects employers from expensive litigation.

-Unlike other injury cases, employees receive benefits regardless of who’s at fault or responsible for the injury; this is known as strict liability.
-Because workers don’t have to prove fault, access to this insurance is relatively straightforward, which makes it easy for employees to collect relief.
+Unlike other injury cases, employees receive benefits regardless of who’s at fault or responsible for the injury.
+Because workers don’t have to prove fault, access to this insurance is straightforward, making it easy for employees to collect relief.

 Workers who illegally use drugs or drink on the job are not eligible to collect benefits for injuries sustained while under the influence.